dassujan/STANDARD-THREE/ENG-I_QUESTION.md

     | 3. fast               | c. ocean        |
     | 4. delicious          | d. sky          |
     | 5. thick              | e. banana       |

-**Instructions:** Match each adjective from Column A with the most suitable noun from Column B.

 2. **Circle the adjective in each of these sentences:**
    (5 marks, 1 mark each)